Warrenville in Aiken County, South Carolina — The American South (South Atlantic)

 Location.
-33° 29.828′ N, 81° 51.859′ W. Marker is in Warrenville, South Carolina, in Aiken County.
-Marker is on Flint Drive (State Highway 731) west of Bryan Drive, on the right when traveling east.
 Touch for map.
-Located east of Railroad Tracks, before Bryan Drive.
 Marker is at or near this postal address: 170 Flint Drive, Warrenville SC 29851, United States of America.
+Touch for directions.

 Other nearby markers.
-Jacksonville School / Jacksonville Lodge (approx. 1.3 miles away); Storm Branch Baptist Church (approx. 2˝ miles away); Beech Island Baptist Church (approx. 4.7 miles away); Savannah Town / Fort Moore (approx. 4.8 miles away); Signal Corps Aviation School (approx. 5 miles away in Georgia); Beech Island Agricultural Club (approx. 5 miles away); Western Terminus South Carolina Railroad (approx. 5 miles away); Historic Church (approx. 5.1 miles away); Downer Institute & School / Downer School, 1924–1986 (approx. 5.1 miles away); Home of Governor Telfair (approx. 5.2 miles away in Georgia).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
+Jacksonville School / Jacksonville Lodge (approx. 1.3 miles away); Storm Branch Baptist Church (approx. 2½ miles away); Beech Island Baptist Church (approx. 4.7 miles away); Savannah Town / Fort Moore (approx. 4.8 miles away); Signal Corps Aviation School (approx. 5 miles away in Georgia); Beech Island Agricultural Club (approx. 5 miles away); Western Terminus South Carolina Railroad (approx. 5 miles away); Historic Church (approx. 5.1 miles away); Downer Institute & School / Downer School, 1924–1986 (approx. 5.1 miles away); Home of Governor Telfair (approx. 5.2 miles away in Georgia).

 1. Jefferson Alumni Support Their Alma Mater

 By April Bailey